elastic/apm/specs/agents/log-onboarding.md

 Configures the agent to automatically format application logs as ECS-compatible JSON (if possible).

+The configuration option must be marked experimental for now to allow for breaking changes we may need to introduce.
+Once the end-to-end process for seamless log onboarding with Elastic Agent works, we'll remove the experimental flag.

 |                |   |
 |----------------|---|
 | Valid options  | `override`, `off` (case insensitive) |